How Much Does Content Marketing Cost?

 - Fewer means of tracking and analyzing results

-For businesses with low budgets, a good portion of your budget should focus on digital marketing to get the most bang for your buck.
+For businesses with smaller budgets, digital marketing delivers the most bang for your buck.
 If your business has deeper pockets, creating a complementary blend of digital and traditional marketing brings out great results.

-Generally, content marketing costs less than other marketing forms.
-In fact, content marketing can cost as much as 62% less than traditional marketing.
+Content marketing can cost up to 62% less than traditional marketing.
 It's one of the most cost-effective methods to connect to your audience.

 Content writing, which includes articles, blogs, and other written material, is a solid, go-to choice when it comes to content marketing.
 You can manage content creation yourself, but with the variety of content creators available, many businesses prefer to outsource their content writing.